bertrik/soundforce/README.md

 Firmware for SoundForce's DIY EuroRack STM32DUINO LFO Module (Dual trigger/gate to CV)

+[For Through Hole Braids also see: https://github.com/Electro-resonance/Through-hole-braided-DAC ]

 ## Improvements and Additions
 Added new additional noise types which are selectable from the waveform potentiometer control: